 Conducting phishing simulations is an important way to see how effectively your employees recognize phishing attacks.
 This helps IT admins to understand the risk their organization has by way of phishing.
 This can also be helpful to direct training as needed.

 Phishing emails are unfortunately built to trick users into clicking, sending credentials, and more.
-Since the sophistication of these attacks are constantly evolving, users need to stay vigilant to stop phishing attacks from happening.
+Since the sophistication of these attacks is constantly evolving, users need to stay vigilant to stop phishing attacks from happening.